MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 ## Prerequisites

-Before you can use the device capabilities of App Center, you will need:
+Before you can use the device capabilities of App Center, you should:

-1. The production certificate used for the original app signing.
+1. Have the production certificate used for the original app signing.
-2. The set of credentials to your Apple developer account which holds the [role of Account Holder, Admin, or App Manager](https://developer.apple.com/support/roles/).
+2. Have the credentials to your Apple developer account which holds the [role of Account Holder, Admin, or App Manager](https://developer.apple.com/support/roles/).
-3. Turn off "Automatically manage signing" in your Xcode project.
+3. Use **Manually manage signing** instead of **Automatically manage signing** when distributing the app from Xcode.

+## Device registration

+You can only register devices that your testers have added to their accounts.
+Registering a device means making it part of the list of devices that releases can distribute to.
+To register a device, select a distribution group with at least one device that isn't yet provisioned and navigate to the **Devices** tab.
+You'll see a device here with the status "unprovisioned" and a message at the top saying there are unprovisioned devices.
+Follow these steps to register the devices:

+1. Select the **Register devices** button.
+2. A dialog prompts for your username and password used in the [Apple Developer portal](https://developer.apple.com/).
+3. Once you sign in with your Apple username and password, App Center adds the unprovisioned devices to both your Apple developer account and the releases provisioning profile.
+4. Optionally you can upload a .p12 file to re-sign the app and distribute it to the newly added devices.
+Read more on [how to generate a .p12 file](#generating-a-p12-file).

+You can instead decide to add devices now but make a distribution later.
+To do this, leave **Re-sign my app** unchecked and download the updated provisioning profile with the button on the review screen.
+You can also download the provisioning profile through Xcode or the Apple Developer portal.

 ## Distribute a new release